telerik/ajax-docs/controls/asyncupload/security.md

 ### AllowedCustomMetaDataTypes

 As of **R3 2019 SP1**, whitelisting is implemented for the classes that can carry upload configuration to and from the server.
-The feature is not enabled by default in order to avoid a breaking change.

 This is an additional security measure and it does not replace setting the [main custom encryption keys](#recommended-settings).